Crispy tofu is a delightful dish featuring golden-brown tofu cubes with a crunchy outside & soft middle, it’s a delicious protein-rich meal!

 ⭐ Finally, remove the tofu to a paper towel to draw off excess oil before serving.

 Scroll down to the printable recipe card toward the bottom of this article for ingredient measurements and detailed cooking instructions.

 - Using extra firm tofu is important as it has a lower water content and allow better browning.

-- Make sure to press and pat the tofu dry before tossing it in baking powder.
+- Make sure to press and pat the tofu dry before tossing it in corn starch.
 This will keep the coating from getting soggy and help it crisp up in the oil.

 - Get your oil nice and hot so it crisps rather than sitting and soaking up oil.

 - Keep it still.
 Allow the tofu to sit undisturbed in the frying pan until it develops a golden crust.